Office de Radiodiffusion Télévision Française: ORTF era

 In 1964, the RTF was reformed and renamed into the ORTF.
 The ORTF aimed to modernise the public broadcasting service in order to better satisfy the needs of the French public in terms of information, culture, education, and entertainment.
 Despite this goal of modernisation and an expressed commitment to meeting the diverse needs of the public, the ORTF continued to operate under a monopoly.

 From the beginning, the public broadcaster experienced fierce competition from the "peripheral stations": French-speaking stations aimed at the French public but transmitting on longwave from neighbouring countries, such as Radio Monte Carlo (RMC) from Monaco, Radio Luxembourg (later RTL) from Luxembourg, and Europe 1 from Germany (exceptionally, in 1974, RMC was allowed to set up a transmitter on French territory).

-In October 1967, colour television was introduced on the 625-line second channel.
-In 1968, advertising was introduced on both television channels, although the 'redevance audiovisuelle' (Broadcasting licence fee) remained in place.
+In October 1967, colour television was introduced on the 625-line second channel, France 2.
+In 1968, advertising was introduced on both television channels, although the broadcasting licence fee (redevance audiovisuelle) remained in place.

 ORTF employees participated in the May 1968 strikes.
+When television news deemphasized May 68 events early on, most journalists went on strike.
+Sixty-five lost their jobs.